-Epiphone SG Custom Ebony review video (no talking)
+Epiphone SG Custom Ebony Review & Sound Demo (no talking)

 I ordered this guitar at the beginning of November 2021 while it was out of stock and waited for a couple of months.
 Finally, Thomann arranged a split delivery and it arrived very recently.

 It comes in a standard guitar box without a case.
 The box includes a bunch of stickers and leaflets as shown below.
 Mine didn’t come with an allen key or anything, I looked for it everywhere but couldn’t find it.
 Maybe, it wasn’t really included at all.
 But I remember that every Epiphone came with an allen key back in the day.
 Not a big deal anyways!

 This guitar is made in China in 2021 and comes with the usual stickers behind the headstock showing it passed quality controls.
 However, as stated by many users, the factory setup was terrible!

 The first thing I did was to do an in-depth check on cosmetics and also any manufacturing errors such as cracks.
 However, I was really surprised that I found almost nothing wrong with this guitar.

 Fret ends were super smooth on both sides, the nut was cut nicely with some plastic chips left here and there.
 I only found a little bit of stain on the sides near the output jack which you can see in my inspection video.

 I also came across some glue and tooling marks around fret ends.
 But I must say they did a perfect job for the money!
 The binding was almost perfect, completely smooth around the fretboard.